Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 python3 readcsvgz.py --h
 ```

-Please note that this script may take a while (>10 min) to run depending on the size of the data.
+Please note that this script may take a while (>10 min) to run depending on the size of the data and the number of rows you requested.
+If you request the script to read more than 1048570 rows, the output would be saved in multiple Excel files due to the maximum number of rows Excel can handle.

 ### Script `readcsvGUI.py`